In this article

 3. Create a Sustainable and Flexible Acquisition Strategy

-Now that you know about how much money it currently costs and potentially costs to acquire customers as well as where your customers are hanging out online, it’s time to put together a strategy.
+Now that you know about how much money it currently costs and potential costs to acquire customers as well as where your customers are hanging out online, it’s time to put together a strategy.

 And, to be honest, that doesn’t take all that much time at all.

-Luckily for you, there are already several proven effective strategies that you can implement in your ecommerce business.
+Luckily for you, there are already several proven effective strategies that you can implement in your eCommerce business.

 Sharing your expertise and industry knowledge can help your brand build authority and boost lead generation.

-Not only that, but it also builds authority on search engines, making them much more likely to recommend your ecommerce business when users are searching for your products.
+Not only that, but it also builds authority on search engines, making them much more likely to recommend your eCommerce business when users are searching for your products.

 Content creation is an excellent inbound marketing strategy because it casually invites potential buyers to your online store through search engines and through valuable content pieces, such as how-to guides and instructional videos.

-Interacting with customers through live chat is an effective way to find out what they want and then hand deliver it to them.
+Interacting with customers through live chat is an effective way to find out what they want and then hand-deliver it to them.